Inflated Fed-Head

 But why do people think that?
 Why do we blame our presidents for economic problems like these?

-Outside of being an easy political jab, like ones I talked of in my article, Party Inc., it doesn’t make any sense if we understand basic economics.
+Outside of being an easy political jab, like the ones I talked of in my article, Party Inc., it doesn’t make any sense if we understand basic economics.

 Yet politicians blame their rivals and take credit for economic issues like these.
 For example, in his farewell address, Barack Obama mentioned gas being around 2 dollars a gallon.